-Stretching 25 miles across, the Richat Structure is a deeply eroded, dome-shaped formation made from sedimentary rock dating back to the Late Proterozoic era, 2500 to 538.8 million years ago.
-Located in the African country of Mauritania, the structure was formed by volcanic activity beneath the Earth’s surface, lifting the landscape around the Eye which consisted of lakes and rivers before it became the Sahara Desert.
+Stretching 25 miles across, the Richat Structure is a deeply eroded, dome-shaped formation made from sedimentary rock that dates back to the Late Proterozoic era, some 2500-538.8 million years ago.
+Located in the African country of Mauritania, the structure was formed by volcanic activity beneath the Earth’s surface, lifting the landscape around the Eye, which consisted of lakes and rivers before it became the Sahara Desert.

-The Richat Structure is actually fairly unimpressive from the ground, but ever since humans first ventured into space it has become a favorite attraction of astronauts.
-The Eye is so large it can be easily seen from space, proving astronauts with a landmark that allows them to locate exactly where they are in relation to the Earth’s orbit.
+The Richat Structure is actually fairly unimpressive from the ground, but ever since humans first ventured into space it’s become a favorite attraction of astronauts.
+The Eye is so large it can be seen from space, providing astronauts with a landmark that allows them to locate exactly where they are in relation to the Earth’s orbit.

 Originally thought to be created by a meteor, or even by the landing of a flying saucer, the Eye has captivated the imagination of people around the world who are mystified by its unique shape.
 The mountainous regions that surround the structure also add to its eye-like shape, making it look like an iris nestled in the middle of a giant human eye.